Saint Gobnait (Clarke): Description

 St. Gobnait is shown in profile with a pale, thin and ascetic face and is given individualistic, unmistakable features.
-She wears royal blue and purple robes adorned with lozenged jewels, a veil and silver cloak.
+She wears royal blue and purple robes adorned with lozenged jewels, a veil and a silver cloak.
 The window's borders are lined with beaded decorations in ruby and blue.
 Her clothing draws from Léon Bakst's costume for Ida Rubinstein's 1911 performance of "Le Martyre de saint Sébastien".
 Highly detailed and complex floral patterns run along the outer borders of each of the window's registers.

 Gobnait is known as the patron saint of bees, and she is shown with bees hovering around her face, with a honeycomb at her feet, along with bees chase the thieves said by legend to have raided her church.
 In this story she unleashed bees against her attackers; Clarke shows "giant bees and tiny figures of frightened robbers peering out anxiously behind the blue-robed saint, whose pointed, impassive profile, unnaturally long slim hands and geometrically stylised body give her an otherworldly, non-human appearance".

 In the upper panel, the victims of a plague fled to her for sanctuary and protection.
 The image shows her drawing the sign of the cross on the road and marking a line around her church with her crosier.
 According to O'Connell, the line represents the point beyond which "the infection did not come, so that none of those who lived and served with her suffered from the plague."

 Influences

 Clarke admired Gustav Klimt, whose influence can be seen in the central panel's flatness.
-According to Michael J. O'Kelly, Clarke's evokes "three-dimensional human expression" using only Gobnait's face and hands, while all other details, including her robes and the floral background, are two dimensional and flat.
+According to Michael J. O'Kelly, Clarke's evokes "three-dimensional human expression" using only Gobnait's face and hands, while all other details, including her robes and the floral background, are two-dimensional and flat.

 The pose of her outstretched right arm draws from both Beardsley and Alesso Baldovinetti's c.
 1465 Portrait of a Lady in Yellow.
 The similarity to Baldovinetti's portrait is especially apparent in her tightly pulled-back hair, high forehead and the profile of her nose.
 (Gobnait is described in early accounts as a "sharp-beaked nun, and according to writer Frank McNally, Clarke gives her nose "the trajectory of an Olympic ski-jump".)